met4citizen/BigraphQM/README.md

 In physical reality all the possible sequences of interactions happen.
 Relative to each other, these sequences can be either consistent or inconsistent.
-Only consistent (*spacelike*) sequences can interact.
+Only consistent (i.e. *spacelike*) sequences can interact.

 In our model, sequences are thought of as maximal paths in a directed [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph).